 With the dollar falling fast against the pound (late 2003) and the Chinese currency pegged to the dollar, welding machines have fallen incredibly in price so I raided the piggy-bank and bought one .. it's too powerful for normal home power circuits so I have to keep the current turned down below half-range to avoid blowing the main fuse.
 It should really be connected to a 415v single phase circuit but will work on 240v as well, though it'll draw 30A on full power.

 Rather than practice pointlessly drawing beads of weld along scrap metal, I ordered up some 4cm x 4cm x 3mm black-drawn angle iron and set about making some steps into the wartime bunker that 'adorns' the garden.
 There aren't too many good resources around the web that will tell you how to weld.
-By far the best I've found is Ray's Guide from aussieweld.com.au.
+By far the best I've found is Ray's Guide (sorry, link not available) from aussieweld.com.au.

 Arc welding is hard.
 Any fool can produce a bad weld, but getting good welds where the metal has adhered on both sides and the slag just flakes of is very difficult except for simple horizontal beads.
 If the slag won't fall off easily, it inevitably means the weld bead hasn't melted into the base metal and is sitting on top of a cushion of slag.
 I am SO GOOD at that kind of weld.
 Gradually though, as the photos show, I'm starting to get the hang of the easy stuff.
 Here's some illustrations of the first set of steps for the bunker.